any-tdf/stdf/doc/components/navBar/guide_en.md

 ## Explanation

 On mobile devices, the NavBar is generally used to display the current page and to perform routing operations at the top of the page.
-STDF's NavBar consists of three parts: left, center, and right, and each part supports slot rendering.
+STDF's NavBar consists of three parts: left, center, and right, and each part supports Snippet rendering.
 The class of the outermost element also supports injClass (class injection).

 ## Extension